-Questions relating to the identification, measurement and monitoring by Executive Management of the main possible risks for the Group in the following areas:
+Questions relating to the identification, measurement and monitoring by Executive Management of the main possible challenges and impacts, risks and opportunities for the Group in the following areas:

-- external environment: investor relations, the Group's market positions; - internal processes: management of financial resources, management of human resources and skills, dependence and continuity of key industrial or commercial activities; and - management information: financial control and reporting, control of the most significant capital expenditure projects after completion, as the case may be.
+- external environment: investor relations, the Group's market positions, relations with financial and non-financial rating agencies and any other interested stakeholders; - internal processes: management of financial resources, management of human resources and skills, dependence and continuity of key industrial or commercial activities; and - management information: financial control, financial reporting and sustainability information, control of the most significant capital expenditure projects after completion, as the case may be.

-- To carry out its mission, the Committee hears the Chief Executive Officer, the Chief Financial Officer, the Group Vice-President M&A, Strategy & International Development director and, on the initiative of the Chief Executive Officer or at the Committee's request depending on the items on the agenda for the Committee's meeting, any other member of the Executive Committee and the relevant support and line managers in the Group. - The Committee may, as the case may be, also make visits to industrial sites and, on that occasion, hear any of the Group's line managers, as it judges useful for the carrying out of its mission.
+- To carry out its mission, the Committee hears the Chief Executive Officer, the Chief Financial Officer, the Chief Strategy and M&A Officer, the Chief Sustainability Officer and, on the initiative of the Chief Executive Officer or at the Committee's request depending on the items on the agenda for the Committee's meeting, any other member of the Executive Committee and the relevant support and line managers in the Group. - The Committee may, as the case may be, also make visits to industrial sites and, on that occasion, hear any of the Group's line managers, as it judges useful for the carrying out of its mission.

-- The Strategic Committee is composed of at least five members, including the Board's Chairman and the Vice-Chairman (if any), who are appointed by the Board on the proposal of the Appointments Committee. - It debates with the majority of its members present.
-The Secretary of the Committee is the Group M&A, Strategy & International Development director, who draws up the minutes of its meetings. - In principle, the Committee devotes one meeting per year to the Group's strategy and market environment, which it may invite all directors to attend.
+- The Strategy and Sustainability Committee is composed of at least five members, including the Board's Chairman and the Vice-Chairman (if any), who are appointed by the Board on the proposal of the Appointments Committee. - It debates with the majority of its members present. - The Secretary of the Committee is the Group M&A Officer, who draws up the minutes of its meetings. - In principle, the Committee devotes one meeting per year to the Group's strategy and market environment, which it may invite all directors to attend.